will62794/will62794.github.io/_posts/2017-06-30-cracking-golang-prng.markdown

 # Concluding Thoughts

 For me, this was an interesting exploration of Go's random number generator and some of its unexpected behaviors.
 Typically, default random number generators are considered insecure, but I wanted to see what it would actually take to beat one that uses a non-trivial algorithm.
-It turned out to be a good exercise in debugging, programming, and penetration testing.
+It turned out to be a good exercise in programming, debugging, and penetration testing.
 For those interested, there is a somewhat random collection of code that I used throughout this process located [here](https://github.com/will62794/go_prng_cracker).
 They are mostly one-off scripts and probably can't be used for anything general purpose, but they represent a dump of the tools I used during this hacking process.
+Also, you can view the original app source code [here](https://github.com/c0nrad/mongobucks).